pganalyze/pganalyze-docs/install/amazon_rds/04_install_collector.md

 The dashboard should start showing data once at least two snapshots have been received from the collector daemon.

-It is recommended you let the system run for 24 hours before giving it a detailed look, most views need a few<br>
+It is recommended you let the system run for 24 hours before giving it a detailed look, most views need a few<br/>
 hours worth of data to show correctly and give you useful insights.